 - When the Properties window opens, select Internet Protocol Version 4 (TCP/IPv4) and click the Properties button.

-- In General, tab, select Use the following DNS server addresses.
+- In the General, tab, select Use the following DNS server addresses.

 - Also, checkmark on validate settings upon exit.